top of page

 Propex HS2000 installation

-• Heater must be installed inside the campervan.
+• The heater must be installed inside the campervan, rather than underslung

-• You may only use a two stage, adjustable regulator with the Propex heater.
+• You may only use a two stage, adjustable gas regulator with the Propex heater

 • The heater must not be used when the vehicle is in motion